- What does “no opinion” mean?

-However, CIVS hasn't been stress-tested at 20,000 voters or higher.
-The server
+However, CIVS hasn't been stress-tested on polls of 20,000 or more voters.

-is implemented in Perl, so it can easily handle 4,000 voters per hour.
+The server is implemented in Perl, and it can easily handle a few thousand voters per hour.
 If your

 fine no matter how many voters there are.
-If you want to have a private poll,
+For private polls,

-the system will only allow you to add 1,000 voters at a time, but in principle
+the system only allows adding 1,000 voters at a time, but there is no

-you can have as many voters as you want.
+limit on the number of voters added eventually.
 CIVS does limit the rate at which

 new voters can be added to a poll by controlling how quickly it is willing

-to send out email invitations.
+to send out invitations by email.
 For polls with more than 10,000 voters, you may

 have to spread out the invitations over hours or days.